-The average cost of car insurance in Arizona in 2013, the most recent year for which data was available, was $811.45 compared to a national average rate of $841.23.
-Arizona is ranked the 18th most expensive state for car insurance.
+The average cost of car insurance in Arizona in 2014, the most recent year for which data was available, was $837.24 compared to a national average rate of $866.31.
+Arizona ranks 19th for most expensive car insurance in the US.

 As of January 2016, the state of Arizona taxes gasoline at 19 cents per gallon.
 When added to the Federal fuel tax of 18.4 cents per gallon, residents of Arizona can expect to pay a total of 37.40 cents per gallon in taxes at the gas station.
 Arizona taxes diesel fuel at 27 cents per gallon.
 When added to the Federal diesel tax of 24.4 cents per gallon, Arizonans will pay 51.40 cents per gallon in taxes at the pump for diesel fuel.

-In 2014, there were 770 traffic fatalities in Arizona, this number was somewhat lower than the 849 fatalities reported in 2013.
+Arizona reported 770 traffic fatalities in 2014.
+This number is slightly lower than the 849 fatalities reported in 2013.